All posts by Aaron Gillott:

 » Wolfen

 Burnt-out NYPD detective Dewey Wilson (Albert Finney) is called in after the badly mutilated remains of one of New York’s most prolific businessmen and socialites is found in Battery Park, alongside that of his wife and bodyguard.
-The deceased man’s name carried with it a lot of political and financial clout, so already the [...]
+The deceased man’s name carried with it a lot of political and financial clout, so already the possible [...]

 » [REC]